88-degrees/Book-of-Changes/appendix02s1.md

 'The robe' takes the place of 'the leathern sash' in paragraph 6; but the sash was merely an appendage of the robe.

-[276:VII](#fr_196) 'The Great Symbolism' here is not more satisfactory than in other paragraphs of it which have already come before us.
+<a name="fn_196"></a>[276:VII](#fr_196) 'The Great Symbolism' here is not more satisfactory than in other paragraphs of it which have already come before us.
 Kû Hsî says:--'As the water is not outside the earth, so soldiers are not outside the people.
 Therefore if (a ruler) be able to nourish the people, he can get the multitudes (of his hosts).'
 Is the meaning this,--that originally the people and soldiers are one body; that a portion of the people are taken out from among the mass, as occasion requires, to do the duty of soldiers; and that the nourishment and education of the people is the best way to have good soldiers ready for use on any emergency?
 Compare the saying of Confucius in Analects XIII, xxx.

 What is said on the second line, that the general 'has received the favour of Heaven,' refers of course to the entire confidence reposed in him by the ruler or king, the subject of line 5.
 In this way Thien here is equal to Thien wang, so frequent in the 'Spring and Autumn,' and meaning--'King by the grace of p.
 277 Heaven.'
 But the great powers given to the general are from the king's wish through him to promote the good of all the nation.